slouloudis/reading-notes/README.md

 Javascript adds interactivity and dynamic functionality.
 Javascript is main language of browsers.

 - **Js Basiscs** - Data types, data structures, functions, loops
-- **DOM** - Document Object Model - An interfact in the browser that treats HTML tags as nodes.
-Make something show or dispear, make a request for data, ect.
+- **DOM** - Document Object Model - An interface in the browser that treats HTML tags as nodes.
+Make something show or disappear, make a request for data, ect.
 - **Async JS** - We don't want the website to just stall while it waits for a request from the server.
-Asynchonus rendering - same as in 3D.
-Understand promises, .thn, .wait, callbacks, .catch,
+Asynchronous rendering - same as in 3D.
+Understand promises, .thn, .wait, call-backs, .catch,
 - **Fetch API & HTTP** - Make Async server requests.
 Make requests to API's and understand HTTP.
 JSON - Javascript Object Notation.
 Common format for APIs.
 XML same thing.
 - **Array Methods** - map, filter, reduce, for each, etc.